New York State Route 17: Late 20th century conversion into expressway and later improvements

-Other developments

 The New York State Thruway Authority converted the Harriman Toll Barrier at the interchange of NY 17 and I-87 (exit 16 on I-87) to cashless tolling.
 This included the creation of a solar photovoltaic energy generating facility (solar park) to help power the toll and maintenance facilities in Harriman, Woodbury, Spring Valley, and Nyack.
 Cashless tolling began on the night of September 27, 2018.
 This was a part of Governor Andrew Cuomo's goal to convert the entirety of the New York Thruway to cashless tolling.

-On August 9, 2019, Governor Andrew Cuomo signed into law that a portion of NY 17 was to be designated the "Dennis ‘Matt’ Howe Memorial Highway" from exit 63 in the hamlet of Lounsberry to exit 62 in the village of Nichols.
-On March 18, 2019, Howe passed away from injuries sustained when a tractor-trailer collided with his DOT truck as he and others were performing highway safety work on NY 17.
+On August 9, 2019, Governor Andrew Cuomo signed into law that a portion of NY 17 was to be designated the "Dennis 'Matt' Howe Memorial Highway" from exit 63 in the hamlet of Lounsberry to exit 62 in the village of Nichols.
+On March 18, 2019, Howe died from injuries sustained when a tractor-trailer collided with his DOT truck as he and others were performing highway safety work on NY 17.
 The signs were unveiled and the dedication ceremony was held on October 29, 2019.

 In November 2019, NYSDOT completed the reconstruction of exit 131 along NY 17.
 As part of the project, a diverging diamond interchange was built at the exit to improve access between NY 17 and NY 32.
 Also as part of the project, NY 32 was widened to three lanes to each way; CR 64 / Nininger Road was extended to Woodbury Common Premium Outlets; and exit ramps were built from NY 32 north and NY 32 south to meet Nininger Road at two respective traffic circles.
 In addition, a new park-and-ride was built, and the ramp from NY 17 west to Woodbury Common was demolished.

 In December 2020, NYSDOT completed construction of a new exit 125, which was built to accommodate the new Legoland New York.
 As part of the project, a four-ramp parclo was built, which replaced the prior exit 125, located 4000 ft west.
 NY 17 was expanded to three lanes in each direction between exits 124 and 125.
 Harriman Drive was expanded to two lanes in each direction between the exit and Legoland's entrance.

+On November 14, 2024, NYSDOT announced the extension of the I-86 designation from exit 60 to exit 67 (NY 26) in Vestal.

 Future

 Widening in Orange and Sullivan counties

 NYSDOT has requested proposals for plans to widen NY 17 between the Thruway in Orange County and the town of Liberty in Sullivan County.
 The widening is supported by the 17-Forward-86 coalition, several state senators, and various businesses and organizations in the area.

+New York State Department of Transportation wants to begin a $1.3 billion project in the Catskill Mountains section of the route.